Hande Yener

-Makbule Hande Özyener (born 12 January 1973), better known by her stage name Hande Yener, is a Turkish singer.
+Makbule Hande Özyener (born 12 January 1973), known professionally as Hande Yener, is a Turkish singer and songwriter.
 She made her debut in the early 2000s, and since then has become a prominent figure of Turkish pop music with numerous songs that topped the music charts.
 Alongside her music career, she is also known for her choice of clothes and has renewed her image multiple times over the years.
 She has occasionally made changes in her music style as well; for a while, she started making electronic music, but this period was short-lived and she again returned to performing pop music.
 During her career, both her professional and personal life have been among the favorite subjects of columnists, and her rivalry and on and off feud with Demet Akalın were covered in the tabloids from time to time.

 Yener was born in Kadıköy, Istanbul.
 After finishing her middle school she decided to go to a conservatory, but after facing objections from her family, she enrolled in Erenköy Girls High School.
 She left the school while in the second grade and got married.
 To achieve her dream of becoming a singer, she tried to get in contact with Sezen Aksu, and while she was working as a shop assistant she met Hülya Avşar who later introduced her to Aksu.
 She worked as Aksu's backing vocalist for a while, before working with Altan Çetin who helped her with preparing her first studio album, Senden İbaret, which was released in 2000.
 She later released the MÜ-YAP certificated album Sen Yoluna...
 Ben Yoluma...
 (2002), followed by Aşk Kadın Ruhundan Anlamıyor (2004) and Apayrı (2006).
 These albums made her one of the successful artists inside Turkey in the 2000s.
 With the album Nasıl Delirdim?
 (2007), she shifted her style to electronic music and distanced herself from pop music for a while.
 During this period, which formed the first decade of her career, many of her songs became hits, including "Yalanın Batsın", "Sen Yoluna...
 Ben Yoluma...", "Acele Etme", "Kırmızı", "Kelepçe", "Aşkın Ateşi", "Kibir" and "Romeo".